 As of March 31, 2013, we had Private Loan portfolio investments in 10 companies, collectively totaling approximately \$74.5 million in fair value with a total cost basis of approximately \$73.8 million.
 The weighted average revenue for the 10 Private Loan portfolio company investments was approximately \$193.8 million as of March 31, 2013.
 As of March 31, 2013, 99% of our Private Loan portfolio investments were in the form of debt investments and all such debt investments at cost were secured by first priority liens on portfolio company assets.
-The weighted average annual effective yield on our Private Loan portfolio debt investments was approximately 14.0% as of March 31, 2013.
+The weighted average annual effective yield on our Private Loan portfolio debt investments was approximately \$4.0% as of March 31, 2013.
 As of December 31, 2012, we had Private Loan portfolio investments in 9 companies, collectively totaling approximately \$65.5 million in fair value with a total cost basis of approximately \$64.9 million.
 The weighted average revenue for the 9 Private Loan portfolio company investments was approximately \$230.5 million as of March 31, 2013.
-As of December 31, 2012, 99% of our Private Loan portfolio investments were in the form of debt investments and all such debt investments at cost were secured by first priority liens on portfolio company assets.
+As of December 31, 2012, 99% of our Private Loan portfolio investments at cost were secured by first priority liens on portfolio company investments was approximately \$230.5 million as of March 31, 2013.
+As of December 31, 2012, 99% of our Private Loan portfolio investments at a last debt investments at cost were secured by first priority liens on portfolio company investments were in the form of debt investments and all such debt investments at cost were secured by first priority liens on portfolio company assets.
 The weighted average annual effective yield on our Private Loan portfolio debt investments was approximately 14.8% as of December 31, 2012.
-The weighted average annual yields were computed using the effective interest rates for all debt investments at March 31, 2013 and December 31, 2012, including amortization of deferred debt origination fees and accretion of original issue discount but excluding fees payable upon repayment of the debt instruments.
+The weighted average annual effective yield on our Private Loan portfolio debt investments was approximately 14.8% as of December 31, 2012.
+The weighted average annual yields were computed using the effective interest rates for all debt investments at March 31, 2013 and December 31, 2012, including amortization of deferred debt origination fees and accretion